Bikeman868/OwinFramework.Pages/README.md

 can also contain Components.

 Components are the low level elements that produce fragments of Html.
-Layouts and regions also produce Html but this should be structural.
+Layouts and Regions also produce Html but this should be structural.

 Modules and Packages are different ways of grouping elements together and do not produce any Html at all.

 The reason for having both Regions and Components is as follows:

-1. Lets say you somtimes want a piece of content within a resizable regions of the page and other times you want the same content in a pop-up box.
+1. Lets say you somtimes want a piece of content within a resizable area of the page and other times you want the same content in a pop-up box.
 The Component should not have to be aware of the two use cases.
 To implement this you write the Component once, then create two Region definitions for the two use cases.
 In this way the two Regions know how to do the pop-up vs inline use cases but know nothing about when the Compoennt does, and the Component knows nothing about